 This course is an introduction to the fundamental concepts of electric circuits.
 The course covers mesh and nodal analysis, network theorems and applications, steady state analysis, and phasor diagrams.
 The introduction includes time-varying analysis R-L, R-C, and R-L-C circuits.
-This course includes a laboratory section that has experiments and activities specifically designed to facilitated knowledge acquisition of course subject matter.
-Prerequisite(s): PHY 201
+This course includes a laboratory section that has experiments and activities specifically designed to facilitate knowledge acquisition of course subject matter.
+Students must register for a lab component of this course.
+Prerequisite(s): PHY 111

-Co-requisite(s): EGGL 207 and MAT 272 3 lecture and 3 laboratory hours per week 4 credit hours
+Co-requisite(s): MAT 272 3 lecture and 3 laboratory hours per week